Bird Nest Craft

 Open each bag, and scrunch the edges down.
 Now you have the outer portion of a birds’ nest.

 Fill each of the nests with brown shredded paper.
 You could make a colorful nest with colored shredded paper if that’s what your preschoolers would prefer.
-You totally use recycled colored printer paper.
+You could also use recycled colored printer paper.

 Now, let’s assemble some baby birds for our nests.
 Cut out four blue wings and four black wings.
 Mine looked like leaves with one flat end.